MADHATdm/MADHAT/README.md

 There are three run options.
 For Input File Formatting and Output Options and Formatting, see the relevant sections below.

-**A) Specify the set of dwarfs to be analyzed, the confidence level (beta) for Nbound, and the dark matter model parameters.**  This option requires three arguments to run:
+**Run Option A) Specify the set of dwarfs to be analyzed, the confidence level (beta) for Nbound, and the dark matter model parameters.**  This option requires three arguments to run:
 ```
 ./madhat [dwarfset.dat] [beta] [model.in]
 ```